 Pilot Research Project

-MyDiabet.es is a Pilot Research Project which aims to examine the need for the provision of accessible, easy-to-understand and accurate health information on medical conditions.
+MyDiabet.es started as a Pilot Research Project which aims to examine the need for the provision of accessible, easy-to-understand and accurate health information on medical conditions.
 Diabetes has been selected as the case study for the Pilot Research Project in line with the JA-CHRODIS objectives.

 Diabetes is the fourth most common cause of death in Europe, affecting 32 million EU adults in 2013.
 Diabetes information is used in this pilot to assess the need and possible benefits from appropriate health literate information that is designed from the beginning to potentially meet the many and varying needs of individual health consumers to support the work of the many health professionals who are directly involved in helping patients improve their health opportunities or to better manage their health outcomes.